-- Request to be assessed by the ELICOS Coordinator, using review form - If circumstances are deemed exceptional a deferment or suspension will be granted - o Student will be granted a deferment or suspension for up to 12 months before an enrolment will be cancelled - o Requests involving circumstances not deemed exceptional will not be granted - o Institute reports student to Secretary of DET via PRISMS - Student sent letter to student from the Institute outlining decision and reasons why - The application to defer or suspend form, the review form, and the letter to student from the Institute will be placed in the student file, along with any other supporting documentation.
+- o If circumstances are deemed exceptional a deferment or suspension will be granted - Student will be granted a deferment or suspension for up to 12 months before an enrolment will be cancelled. - o Requests involving circumstances not deemed exceptional will not be granted. - Institute reports student to Secretary of DET via PRISMS - o Student sent letter to student from the Institute outlining decision and reasons why. - The application to defer or suspend form, the review form, and the letter to student from the Institute will be placed in the student file, along with any other supporting documentation.

-IIB suspending or cancelling a student's enrolment
+IIB suspending or cancelling a student's enrolment.